adtrak-core/boilerplate/gitlab-checklists/README.md

 - Always set a relevant label - some have been created for you by default
 - Always set an Assignee
 - Markdown can be used
+- Invite the marketers into the relevant repos
+- Marketers should be set as Reviewers

 ## Closing issues with command line